 Spiritual heart of MorayElgin Cathedral is one of Scotland’s most beautiful Gothic cathedrals.
 It is the product of three main building phases, and even in its ruined state, plenty of detail survives as evidence of its development and embellishment.

-An awe-inspiring buildingElgin cathedral is affectionately known as the ‘Lantern of the North’.
-From the time of its construction in the first half of the 13th century, through to the time of its demise at the Reformation in 1560, this monumentally impressive building dominated the flat and fertile Laich of Moray.
-The proud boast by one of its former bishops, Alexander Bur (1362–97), that his cathedral was ‘the ornament of the realm, the glory of the kingdom’ is certainly borne out by a visit to this beautiful site.
+An awe-inspiring buildingElgin Cathedral is known as the ‘Lantern of the North’.
+From the time of its construction in the first half of the 1200s, through to the time of its demise at the Reformation in 1560, this monumentally impressive building dominated the flat and fertile Laich of Moray.